 The biggest leap forward from the P5 Wireless is that those Bluetooth connectivity issues seem to have been banished.
-I've been using this with my phone in my pocket, which usually guarantees drop-outs - I don't know if I have particularly dense bones or what - but with the P7 Wireless there have been practically none.
+I've been using this with my phone in my pocket, which used to guarantee drop-outs, but with the P7 Wireless – and the other very recent headphones listed here – there have been practically none.

 The 17-hour battery life is by no means shoddy, and as with most of the more expensive Bluetooth cans, you can plug in a (supplied) cable when necessary.

 If you can don't mind the bulk of these over-ear headphones – they fold up neatly, and aren't heavy or huge, but they are naturally bigger than on-ears – and want a fuller yet more natural sound than Bose's noise-cancelling marvels, the Bowers & Wilkins P7 is a superb option.